 Arterial blood gases (ABGs), to confirm hypoxia and evaluate adequacy of ventilation

 Bedside echocardiography done by an intensivist may be used to assess for hemodynamically significant pericardial effusion or reduced global left ventricular or right ventricular function until formal echocardiography can be done.
+Bedside ultrasonography can also be done to identify pneumothorax.
 Elevated serum levels of brain (B-type) natriuretic peptide (BNP) may help differentiate heart failure from other causes of hypoxia.
 If diagnosis remains unclear after these tests, testing for PE Diagnosis Pulmonary embolism (PE) is the occlusion of pulmonary arteries by thrombi that originate elsewhere, typically in the large veins of the legs or pelvis.
 Risk factors for pulmonary embolism are... read more should be considered.
-Bronchoscopy may be done in intubated patients to rule out (and remove) a tracheobronchial plug.
+Bronchoscopy may be done in intubated patients or in patients with a tracheostomy to rule out (and remove) a tracheobronchial mucous plug.

 Treatment of Oxygen Desaturation